acrisp2020/Zoom-Web-Socket-156/README.md

 #### Disclaimer: Both host and clients must be connected to the same network.
 * Run the python app on the host server
 * then get the host machines IP address.
-* then copy/paste this into your browser "http:/"host_ip":5000"
+* then paste this into your client browser "http:/"host_ip":5000"
  ---------------------------------

 Minimum Required Features: